-5.1 It is partly to do with our funding and what the AQHA expects of its Affiliates
+5.1 It is partly to do with our funding from AQHA and what the AQHA expects of its Affiliates

 5.2 The Association has always seen it as an essential part of encouraging young people into the organisation.
-We need growth for the AQHA UK and the youth riders of today are tomorrow’s top competitors, for example, Lucy Adams, Tammy Greaves, Lee Rutter, Jess March, Rhia Tapper, Andrew Plant, Chris Dalton and Alan Payne are all now trainers in their own right, and Josh Collins, Luke Phillimore, Avril Wilson, Jessie Leach, Betty Edwards, Jessica Sternberg and Zoe Collins are leading Amateur riders
+We need growth for AQHA UK and the youth riders of today are tomorrow’s top competitors and trainers, for example, Lucy Adams, Tammy Greaves, Lee Rutter, Jess March, Rhia Tapper, Andrew Plant, Chris Dalton and Alan Payne are all now trainers in their own right and Josh Collins, Luke Phillimore, Avril Wilson, Jessie Leach, Betty Edwards, Jessica Sternberg and Zoe Collins are leading Amateur riders

 5.3 WE ARE PROUD TO HAVE A TEAM REPRESENT OUR COUNTRY AT AN INTERNATIONAL LEVEL!

 We rely on volunteers, on and off the Council, to help arrange all of the above.
 Any funding raised specifically for the Youth goes into the Youth Fund to help pay for the entry fees.
 Any surplus goes to the Squad to help towards all the costs thus bringing down the total required to be paid by each individual involved.

 We hope that answers any questions – if you require any further information about the Youth Fund or team then please email us at email@example.com